An energy-landscape-based crossover temperature in glass-forming liquids: Relative fluctuations of peak at

 Having in hand various data sets for the particle-wise squared displacements $\delta r^2$ between equilibrium states at temperature $T$, and their underlying inherent states, we next proceed to analyze the statistics of $\delta r^2$ and its temperature- and model-dependence.

 In Fig.~\ref{fig:peak}a we show the ratio of the standard deviation (STD) of $\delta r^2$ to its mean, referred to in what follows as $\Bbbk(T)$.
-We see that $\Bbbk(T)$ is monotonic for all models, and features a peak at some temperature, that we \emph{define} as $\Tx$, namely
+We see that $\Bbbk(T)$ is nonmonotonic for all models; it features a peak at some temperature, that we \emph{define} as $\Tx$, namely

 In practice we estimate $\Tx$ by fitting a cubic polynomial to the peak regime of $\Bbbk(T)$ and finding its maximum.
-The sharpness of the peak of $\Bbbk(T)$ --- quantified, e.g., by $\Tx^2 d^2\Bbbk/dT^2$ evaluated at $\Tx$ --- constitutes another attribute of glass-forming models, and appears to be correlated with computer glasses' thermo-mechanical annealability that was studied extensively in Ref.~\cite{sticky_spheres_part2}.